hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 ### Checking on all submitted jobs using `sacct` or `O2_jobs_report`  <a name="saccto2"></a>

-The `sacct` command displays information on jobs, job steps, status, and exitcodes by default (this is jobs completed in addition to those in the queue):
+The `sacct` command displays information on jobs, job steps, status, and exitcodes by default (these are jobs completed in addition to those in the queue):

 ```bash
 sacct